HigherOrderCO/hvm4/clang/README.md

 Unlike the Haskell version which uses IntMaps for 'dups' and 'subs', this implementation stores everything directly on the heap:

-- CLO terms (syntactic): stored inline as a 2-slot pair `[expr, body]` with label in `ext`.
+- DUP terms (syntactic): stored inline as a 2-slot pair `[expr, body]` with label in `ext`.
 - DUP nodes (runtime): represented by DP0/DP1 terms that share an expr location (one heap slot).
 There is no dup body; the DUP node is the expr slot that holds the live duplication state (label stored in DP0/DP1's `ext` field).

-CLO evaluates to its body in WNF; duplication happens only when DP0/DP1 are forced.
+DUP terms evaluate to their body in WNF; duplication happens only when DP0/DP1 are forced.

 - Substitutions: Stored where the lambda body, or DUP node expr slot, was.
 When app_lam fires, the argument replaces the lambda body slot.
 The